 16 September 2019, 17:55 | Updated: 16 September 2019, 18:29

-The Roses seem to have ended their glittering live career with a huge show at Glasgow’s Hampden Park.
-How did they end their final set?
+John Squire has confirmed that The Roses split after a huge show at Glasgow’s Hampden Park, but what did they play during their final set?

 “Don't be sad it's over, be happy that it happened.”